 King’s population is estimated to be 2,007,440 — an increase of 76,194 people since 2010.
 King is now one of 14 U.S. counties with more than two million residents.

 Most of King’s population gains come from folks moving into the county from other places, rather than “natural” increase (that is, births minus deaths).
-Between 2010 and 2012, 48,286 people moved to King County; slightly more than half of those came here from outside the United States.
+Between 2010 and 2012, King County gained 48,286 residents; slightly more than half of those came here from outside the United States.

 Among the nation’s largest counties, King is also one of the fastest growing.
 Since the 2010 Census, King’s population has grown by 3.95 percent — that ties for 14th among the 100 most populous counties in the U.S.